Swing When You're Winning: Retrospective appraisal

+A contributor to Paul Simpson's The Rough Guide to Cult Pop (2003) believes Swing When You're Winning may sound "close to karaoke" to fans of Williams' debut album Life Thru a Lens (1997), but conceded that it contains several great songs "and, a decade on from now, may well be re-evaluated."
+Mark Beaumont, writing for NME in 2016, included it on his list of eight of the all-time best-selling albums in the UK that have no redeeming features whatsoever.
+In an article for Digital Spy, Eames ranked it as Williams' worst album, contending that, although not a bad record, the duets with Jonathan Wilkes, Lovitz and Everett had lost their appeal.
+He did however praise the original song "I Will Talk and Hollywood Listen" as one of Williams' "all-time best tracks ever."
+Caitlin Moran of The Times later referred to it as "a light-hearted, gran-pleasing album of swing covers", while The Village Voices James Hunter wrote of "the sweetheart Sinatraesque standards Williams animated so excellently".

 Live performances

 A live performance of the album from The Royal Albert Hall was released on DVD in December 2001.
 It has become one of the best selling music DVDs of all time in Europe, being certified 6× Platinum in the United Kingdom alone and 2× Platinum in Germany.
 The performance includes renditions of nearly all of the songs from the album, with guest appearances from Jonathan Wilkes, Jon Lovitz, and Jane Horrocks, as well as a live version of Robbie's 'duet' with Frank Sinatra.
 Rupert Everett emceed, and Nicole Kidman attended the show, but neither performed their duets featured on the album.
 Thus, "They Can't Take That Away from Me" and "Somethin' Stupid" were the only songs from the album which were not performed live.
 Additionally, there were three songs performed live which did not appear on the album: "The Lady Is a Tramp", which featured as a B-side to "Mr. Bojangles", and "Let's Face the Music and Dance" and "My Way", which features as B-sides to "Somethin' Stupid".

 On the occasion of the European premiere of the Disney movie Finding Nemo in November 2003 in Berlin, Williams, accompanied by a youth orchestra, gave a live performance of several songs of the album in the subway station "Bundestag" (which at that time was only structurally completed) in front of a few hundred invited premiere guests.

 Williams gave a rare performance of "Mack the Knife" at Elizabeth II's Diamond Jubilee Concert in June 2012, and he performed four songs from this album on his first Swing tour in 2014, in promotion of his second swing album Swings Both Ways.